Umar-Ayub/RecsEngine/docs/architecture.md

 ### 4. Aspiration Extraction

 User aspirations are extracted from conversations using the Gemini API.
-The system uses a prompt-based approach to classify the user's messages into the aspirational categories defined in `src/core/config.py`.
+The system uses a prompt-based approach to generate a list of relevant tags that represent the user's key themes and aspirations.
+These tags are then used for semantic search.

 ### 5. Recommendation Engine